Some algebraic structures in KPZ universality: The Robinson-Schensted-Knuth correspondence

 Let us see how this algorithm works via an example.
 Consider the permutation

 The sequence is as follows:

 In words, we have that we start by row inserting $`3$' and creating a box with content `$3$', identified with tableau $P_1$, and a box with content `$1$' constructing tableau $Q_1$.
 Then `$5$' is row inserted in $P_1$ and since it is larger than `$3$' it bypasses the box with content `$3$' and sits in a new box in the right of `$3$', creating $P_2$.
 A box with content `$2$' is also created in the right of the box with content `$1$' in $Q_1$ creating tableau $Q_2$.
 Then `$1$' is row inserted to $P_2$ and being smaller than `$3$' it bumps `$3$' and sits in the first box of $P_2$. `$3$' is then row inserted in the second row and since this is empty, it creates a new box whose content becomes `$3$'.
 At the same time a new box in the second row of $Q_2$ is created whose content is `$3$', giving $Q_3$.
 The procedure continues in this way.
-2mm There are a few observations to be made from this example. \begin{itemize} \item Tableaux $P$ and $Q$ have the same shape, i.e. the lengths of the successive rows at each tableau are equal. \end{itemize} This is a general fact.
+2mm There are a few observations to be made from this example. \begin{itemize} \item Tableaux $P$ and $Q$ have the same shape, i.e. the lengths of the successive rows in each tableau are equal. \end{itemize} This is a general fact.
 The tableaux that $\rs$ produces have the same shape.
 This can be easily seen as at any stage of the algorithm a box is created at the same location in both the $P$ and $Q$ tableau. \begin{itemize} \item Tableaux $P$ and $Q$ are actually equal. \end{itemize} This is not a general fact but a consequence of the fact that the permutation matrix associated to the above permutation, is symmetric, or that $\sigma=\sigma^{-1}$.
 In general, as we will state below, if $(P,Q)$ is the output of a permutation $\sigma$, then the output of permutation $\sigma^{-1}$ is $(Q,P)$.
-Thus, if $\sigma=\sigma^{-1}$, then $P=Q$. \begin{itemize} \item A third observation that we make is that the length of the first row of either the $P$ or $Q$ tableau (which in this case is $4$) equals the length of the longest increasing subsequence in the permutation $(3,5,1,6,2,4,7)$, which, for example (as there are more than one such), is the sequence $(3,5,6,7)$.
-Moreover, the length of the second longest increasing subsequence $(1,2,4)$ equals the length of the second row of the output tableaux. \end{itemize} This is also not a coincidence and goes under the name of Greene's theorem \cite{G74}, an extension of Schensted's theorem \cite{S61}, who related the lengths of the longest increasing and decreasing subsequences in a permutation to the length of the first row and column, respectively, of the corresponding Young tableaux .
+Thus, if $\sigma=\sigma^{-1}$, then $P=Q$. \begin{itemize} \item A third observation that we make is that the length of the first row of either output tableau $P$ and $Q$ (which in this case is $4$) equals the length of the longest increasing subsequence in the permutation $(3,5,1,6,2,4,7)$, which, for example (as there are more than one such), is the sequence $(3,5,6,7)$.
+Moreover, the length of the second longest increasing subsequence $(1,2,4)$ equals the length of the second row of the output tableaux. \end{itemize} This is also not a coincidence and goes by the name of Greene's theorem \cite{G74} (see Theorem \ref{thm:greene} below), an extension of Schensted's theorem \cite{S61} (see Theorem \ref{schensted} below): \begin{theorem}[Schensted] The $\rs$ correspondence is a bijection between permutations and pairs of standard Young tableaux $(P,Q)$ of the same shape.
+If $\sigma\in S_N$ and $(P,Q)= \rs(\sigma)$ is the image of $\sigma$ under RS-correspondence, then $(Q,P)=\rs(\sigma^{-1})$, where $\sigma^{-1}$ is the inverse of permutation $\sigma$.
+In particular, if $\sigma=\sigma^{-1}$, then $P=Q$. \end{theorem} \begin{theorem}[Greene] Let $\sigma\in S_N$ and $(P,Q)=\rs(\sigma)$.
+Then, the length $\lambda_1$ of the first row of the output tableaux $P$ or $Q$ equals the length of the longest increasing subsequence in $\sigma$.
+Moreover, the sum $\lambda_1+\lambda_2+\cdots+\lambda_r$ of the lengths of the first $r$ rows equals the maximum possible length of dijoint unions of $r$ increasing subsequences in $\sigma$. \end{theorem} We do not provide proofs of these theorems here as we will derive them later on as a corollary to a matrix formulation of the algorithm, which also covers the Robinson-Schensted-Knuth correspondence and its {\it geometric lifting}, see (the end of) Section \ref{RSK_matrix}.
+2mm